pa2si/salsa-calendar/README.md

-v 0.1.24
+v 0.1.25

 that's new:

-- events can be seen without beeing logged in in calendar view
-- when clicking on a dayCard in calendar with no event --> link to /add-event
-- when clicking on a dayCard in calendar with event --> link to dayView of calendar
+- when clicking on an empty daycard in calendar you get directed to add-events with date in params. datepicker is using that day automatically.

 to dos:

+- skeleton for loading image in eventCard
 - implement that when clicking on a dayCard in calendar with event --> link to dayView of calendar only when more than 1 event otherwise direct to /events[day]
-- in that dynamic route we need to show a list of events of that day

 - sidebar shall close when hitting the home button or the calendar button
 - add a admin route where i can see all events of everyone and CRUD